SysKitTeam/docs-spdockit/installation/installation-faq.md

 ### Can we install SPDocKit on a workstation?

 You can install SPDocKit on a workstation and generate documentation from it, but to gather data you will still need to run or install the tool on the actual SharePoint server.
-SPDocKit needs to be installed on the SharePoint server to load the data because there aren’t any APIs to retrieve from workstations.
+SPDocKit needs to be installed on the SharePoint server to load data because there aren’t any APIs available from workstations.

 If you would like to document SharePoint Online permissions, you can load permissions data directly from the workstation.
-You would require [SPDocKit Online](https://www.spdockit.com/orders/) license for this action.
+You would require a [SPDocKit Online](https://www.spdockit.com/orders/) license for this action.

 ### Is it difficult to install SPDocKit?